vanakenm/workshop-mvp/PITCHME.md

 ### What about 50%?

-I'll be building the software, what are you bringing? (hint: "the idea" is not a good answer)
+I'll be building the software, what are you bringing? (hint: there are a lot of good answers to that question, but "the idea" is not one of them).

+As a starting company, your stock is worth basically nothing - in a sector which is rewarding well, this is a difficult situation.

 ---